Yandex Cloud

 yc container registry create --name yc-auto-cr

-To facilitate authentication in Container Registry, configure a Docker credential helper.
+To simplify authentication in Container Registry, configure a Docker credential helper.
 It enables you to use private Yandex Cloud registries without running the docker login command.

-To configure a credential helper, run the following command:
+To configure a credential helper, run this command:

 yc container registry configure-docker